Skip to content

 Export ComfyUI logs

-1. Go to Home and click more_vert in the upper-right corner, then click Wipe and restore.
+1. In ComfyUI Launcher, go to Home and click more_vert in the upper-right corner, then click View logs.